prateekkarki/laravel-cms/README.md

 ### Laravel CMS

-## CMS build using Laravel and Vue.js
+## CMS built using Laravel and Vue.js

+# Work In Progress